JohnRPB/Open-Meta-Project/README.md

 With the Open Meta Project, scientists have a platform where R's considerable statistical libraries can be harnessed to conduct meta-analyses through an accessible user interface.
 No coding expertise required.
 And to expand the project's statistical capabilities (beyond the provided functions), users only need to know R, not JavaScript.

-Distributed, reproducible, and interactive scientific analyses---these are the goal of the Open Meta project.
+Shareable, reproducible, and interactive scientific analyses---these are the goal of the Open Meta project.
 For a quick overview of what has been accomplished, see the "Project Showcase" section; for a more in-depth explanation of the underlying architercture, see "Rationale and technical concepts".

 #### Note: This project is under active development, and documentation is being added every day.